oliverpople/secret_santa/README.md

 As a user
 So I no one knows who my secret is
-I want my secret santa to be random selected
+I want my secret santa to be randomly selected

 As a user
 So I don't have to give myself a gift